NATIONAL SIM COMPETITION RULES

 • Teams are responsible for the safe disposal of all sharps/needles.
 Please bring appropriate sharps container to securely transport used sharps.

 • No charts, drug cards, rulers, pocket guides, forms, or electronic reference devices will be allowed.
 Use of such items during the contest is grounds for disqualification.
 Length/weight based pediatric guides ARE allowed.

 • No equipment with the exception of a stethoscope, personal issue scissors, clamps, or other equipment normally found in a holster may be carried on a team member’s person.
 All equipment must be approved by the competition coordinator prior to commencement of the competition.

 • All team members shall be in uniform and wear appropriate Personal Protective Equipment.
 (PPE), which includes a minimum of gloves and eye protection.
 PPE must be used at all times during the scenario.
-Masks will not be required.
+Masks will be required at all times due to COVID precautions.
 Teams may don PPE after the dispatch information and prior to entering the scenario.

-• Procedures will be carried out in as realistic a manner as possible and may include simulated or real patients or any combination of both.
+• Procedures will be carried out in as realistic a manner as possible and may include simulators or simulated patients (live participants) or any combination of both.

 • Medication administration shall take place in real time.
 IV infusion rates will be monitored.
 All procedures will be performed unless specified by the Chief Judge for that scenario.